billypowell/fault_dip_CNN/README.md

 # fault_dip_CNN
-Keras implementation of the Wu et. al. (2018) convolutional neural network for fault dip estimation using synthetic data
+2D Keras implementation of the Wu et. al. (2018) convolutional neural network for fault dip estimation using synthetic data for training